AlexNeugroschl/JAX_Risk_Engine/docs/concepts/architecture.md

-One of the project's core long-term research goals (see [Overview](../getting-started/overview.md)) is comparing risk results computed with different numeric precision — 64-bit ("double", very precise, slower) versus 32-bit ("single", less precise, faster).
+One of the project's core long-term research goals (see [Overview](../getting-started/overview.md)) is comparing risk results computed with different numeric precision — 64-bit ("double", very precise, slower) versus 32-bit ("single", less precise, faster), and eventually pushing well below that to 8-bit and 4-bit formats.
 This shows up in the code as the `precision` argument to `generate_paths(config, precision=64)`.

 The tricky part: JAX (the numerical library this project is built on) can only create